 The most silent motor car in the world

-Incalculable effort was expended to create ‘the most silent motor car in the world’ including 6mm two-layer glazing all around the car, more than 130kg of sound insulation, the largest ever cast aluminium joints in a body-in-white for better sound insulation, and use of high absorption materials.
+The incalculable effort was expended to create ‘the most silent motor car in the world’ including 6mm two-layer glazing all around the car, more than 130kg of sound insulation, the largest ever cast aluminum joints in a body-in-white for better sound insulation, and use of high absorption materials.

 Acoustic insulation from road noise has been helped by the employment of double skin alloy on areas within the floor and bulkhead of the spaceframe.
 This is a feature unique to New Phantom.
 Further noise insulation by inserting dense foam and felt layers are between these skins to provide sound insulation not witnessed before in the car industry.

-In addition, high absorption layers within the headliner, in the doors and in the boot cavity have further aided insulation and reduced reverberation.
-Rolls-Royce also worked closely with its tyre supplier to invent ‘Silent-Seal' tires - which feature a specific foam layer placed inside the tyre to wipe out tyre cavity noise and reduce overall tyre noise by 9db, meaning that conversation within the car is completely effortless.
+In addition, high absorption layers within the headliner, in the doors, and in the boot cavity have further aided insulation and reduced reverberation.
+Rolls-Royce also worked closely with its tire supplier to invent ‘Silent-Seal' tires - which feature a specific foam layer placed inside the tire to wipe out tire cavity noise and reduce overall tire noise by 9db, meaning that conversation within the car is completely effortless.